equinor/sepes-web/README.md

 With pull request, the pipeline will create comments with a short overview of the results from testing.

-### Run all tests in pull request
+### Run all/none tests in pull request

-When creating a PR, you can pick a label named "Run All Tests" to run all the cypress tests in the project.
+When creating a PR, you can pick a label named "Run all tests" to run all the cypress tests in the project.
 If you are wondering what tests will run, look in the cypress folder.

+If you do not want to run any tests, pick the label named "Do not run tests".

 ## Setup locally